-11. Action Plan
+13. Action Plan

-11.1.
-During 2009/2010, the Council will continue to develop its partnership working to ensure that good practice in the area of equalities is shared and, to ensure that we share a similar vision in relation to the new Equality Act and its forthcoming specific duties.
+13.1.
+During 2011/12 the Council will continue to develop its partnership working to ensure that good practice in the area of equalities is shared and to ensure that we share a similar vision in relation to the new Equality Act and its forthcoming specific duties.

-12. Employee Implications
+14. Employee Implications

-12.1.
+14.1.
 As outlined in the report, the Equal Opportunities Policy and accompanying legislation has implications for the Council as an employer and work here is reflected in the Council's employment and training strategies as described above.

-13. Financial Implications
+15. Financial Implications

-13.1.
-As equalities considerations are being "mainstreamed", they will be contained within existing resources.
+15.1.
+As equalities considerations are being mainstreamed, they will be contained within existing resources.
 This position will be reviewed on an ongoing basis as the Resource Action Plan is developed.

-14. Other Implications
+16. Other Implications

-14.1.
+16.1.
 The risk to the Council is that if the Resource does not have due regard to the Public Sector Equality Duty it may lead to non-compliance with equalities legislation.
 The consequence of this could be an unlimited financial penalty.

-15. Equality Impact Assessment and Consultation Arrangements
+17. Equality Impact Assessment and Consultation Arrangements

-- 15.1.
-This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and, therefore, no impact assessment or consultation is required. - 15.2.
-There was also no requirement to undertake any consultation in terms of the information contained within this report.
+- 17.1.
+This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy and, therefore, no impact assessment is required. - 17.2.
+However, as part of the Councils ongoing equality duties, the Resource regularly consults with representative groups from the community and with employees.

-Robert McIlwain Executive Director (Corporate Resources)
+Paul Manning Executive Director (Finance and Corporate Resources)